ertekin-research-group/papercool/README.md

 If you want to sync your github repo to overleaf, see [these instructions](https://www.overleaf.com/learn/how-to/How_do_I_connect_an_Overleaf_project_with_a_repo_on_GitHub,_GitLab_or_BitBucket%3F).
 You may need to [request authorization](https://help.github.com/en/articles/requesting-organization-approval-for-oauth-apps) to import repos from ertekin-research-group.

+## Why are we doing this?

+I have realized that (i) writing a technical paper is a process, and (ii) the process requires a lot of tacit (meaning understood or implied without being explicitly stated) knowledge.
+This is my attempt to provide some structure and guidelines for the process, as well as to codify or be explicit about the elements of writing a good paper.